giuliocatte/Gamer/README.md

 ```
 Still, AI isn't perfect, sometimes it goes for a draw when it could win.
 If you discover a way of training it that yields better results,
 please let me know.
-I'm not done with it yet.
-Probably i'll try mixing
+I'm not done with it yet, probably i'll try mixing
 the AIs for is opponents, to reduce overfitting.

 Besides, if you are in the mood for doing a ton of games, you can